-Financial aid programs were developed by the federal and state governments as well as by institutions of postsecondary education to assist students from families with limited resources to meet educational expenses.
+Wayne College wants students and their families to know of the many options available to help pay for a college education.
+Financial aid programs were developed by the federal and state governments as well as by colleges and universities to assist students with limited resources to meet educational expenses.
 The primary purpose of financial aid is to ensure that no one is denied the opportunity of a college education because of financial need.